PalladioSimulator/Palladio-Addons-FluentApiModelGenerator/README.md

 The fluent API provides the utility classes ```ModelSaver``` and ```ModelLoader```.
 These can be used to save or load all of the supported models.

 ## Testing
 For the usage model JUnit testing is available.
-The tests and a bigger example can be found in [```FluentUsageModelFactoryTest```](tests/org.palladiosimulator.generator.fluent.test/src/org/palladiosimulator/generator/fluent/usagemodel/factory).
+The tests and a bigger example for can be found in [```FluentUsageModelFactoryTest```](tests/org.palladiosimulator.generator.fluent.test/src/org/palladiosimulator/generator/fluent/usagemodel/factory/FluentUsageModelFactoryTest.java).
+In future versions the examples of the other models can be written into unit tests and saved under [```Tests```](tests/org.palladiosimulator.generator.fluent.test/src/org/palladiosimulator/generator/fluent).

 ## Miscellaneous
 See the Palladio-Jira for further improvements to this API: